Ilias Evangelou

-Ilias Evangelou (Ηλίας Ευαγγέλου; born 18 May 1997) is a Greek professional footballer who plays as a centre-back for Super League 2 club Egaleo.
+Ilias Evangelou (Ηλίας Ευαγγέλου; born 18 May 1997) is a Greek professional footballer who plays as a centre-back for Super League 2 club PAS Pyrgos.

 Career

 Born and raised in Kallithea, Evaggelou came through the academy at Athens Kallithea FC and made his first team debut at age 18 in May 2016, which prompted a move to Super League 1 side Asteras Tripolis, where he would make three appearances in the top flight the following season and earn two caps with the Greece under-21 national team.

 After two loans spells from Tripoli, Evaggelou returned to Kallithea in 2018/19, and he would eventually come back for a third spell with the club in September 2021.